 The stream is also working with the Early Life Follow-up stream to look at ongoing health and wellbeing in ELF families.
 This work is expected to take place in 2020.

 The Psychological Impacts research stream is led by Dr Matthew Carroll who is based at the Monash Rural Health site at Churchill in the Latrobe Valley.
-Professor Darryl Maybery from the Monash Rural Health site at Warragul and Dr Emily Berger from the Monash Faculty of Education in Clayton work closely with Dr Carroll on all aspects of the study.
-Mr Tim Campbell is the stream Research Assistant based at Churchill.
+Professor Darryl Maybery from the Monash Rural Health office at Warragul and Dr Emily Berger from the Monash Faculty of Education in Clayton work closely with Dr Carroll on all aspects of the study.
+Mr Tim Campbell is the stream Research Assistant and is also based at the Monash Rural Health Churchill office.
+Mrs Shantelle Allgood HHS Administrative Officer for Gippsland also provides support to the stream.
 Professor Sandy McFarlane from the Centre for Traumatic Stress Studies at the University of Adelaide provides high level advice to the stream and regularly participates in research activity.

-November 2018 – Research Summary – Adult psychological outcomes following the Hazelwood mine fire: A mixed methods study
+November 2018 - Adult Psychological outcomes following the Hazelwood mine fire: A mixed methods study

 September 2018 - Children’s perspectives on the impact of the Hazelwood mine fire and subsequent smoke event

 August 2018 - Interviews with Morwell residents about their experiences of the Hazelwood coal mine fire